SPECIALIST ORAL PATHOLOGY DIAGNOSIS AND TREATMENT IN SYDNEY

 For cancerous lesions or larger benign growths, more definitive treatment is carried out in a hospital setting under general anaesthetic.

-Recovery after Oral Pathology Treatment
+Recovery After Oral Pathology Treatment

 After your procedure, Dr van Mourik will provide detailed post-operative care instructions tailored to your specific surgery.
 You will also be given any necessary prescriptions, such as antibiotics, pain relief, or medicated mouthwash, to support healing and comfort.